 Street methamphetamine goes by a variety of names, including crystal meth, ice, and glass.

 According to data from the United Nations Office on Drugs and Crime, about 500 metric tons of amphetamine stimulants were produced in 2015.

 There are about 24.7 million amphetamine-type stimulant abusers worldwide.
 In 2018, these figures continued to increase.

-The label amphetamine-type stimulants includes methamphetamine and several other stimulants.
+The label amphetamine-type stimulants include methamphetamine and several other stimulants.
 Figures specifically for methamphetamine use and abuse are not available for every country but may be included under this heading.

 The heaviest abuse of meth (street methamphetamine) appears to occur in parts of Asia, Europe, Australia, and the United States.

 For some countries, data for 2017 or 2018 is not readily available.
-In many countries there is not a clear designation between methamphetamine use/abuse and the use/abuse of other amphetamines like cocaine in many countries.
+In many countries, there is not a clear designation between methamphetamine use/abuse and the use/abuse of other amphetamines like cocaine.

 The fastest rising synthetic drug of abuse in the world appears to be methamphetamine, as the figures here will bear out.
 In some areas, like the United Kingdom, methamphetamine abuse has not accelerated to the extent that it has in other areas, like parts of Asia, Europe, and the United States.